Good levels of daylighting are crucial to occupant comfort in new buildings.

 They may also be carried out using Dynamic Simulation Modelling (DSM) software packages such as those provided by Designbuilder, IES and TAS.
 These allow for much more sophisticated 3D modelling and analysis.

-Build Energy can provide daylighting analysis across a multitude of buildings, from one-off self builds to very large and complex mixed use schemes, using DSM technology.
-We can create bespoke reports tailored to your requirements, and find solutions to any issues.
+Build Energy can provide daylighting analysis across a multitude of buildings, from one-off self builds to very large and complex mixed use schemes.
+We can create bespoke reports tailored to your requirements, and provide guidance and solutions to any issues.

 Would you like to discuss your project?